 There are many reasons for lack of productivity in ministry and I cannot address all of them in a sermon.
-However the miracle of feeding the 5,000 teaches us 6 helpful principles for a productive ministry.
-By the way if you are reading this sermon online, please consider leaving your comments at the bottom of the page.
-Your feedback is very important to me.
+However, the miracle of feeding the 5,000 teaches us 6 helpful principles for a productive ministry.
+[Image Credit: Lawraence OP]

 Read Matthew 14:13-21

-Jesus wanted to be alone, probably because he was tired and grieving the death of his cousin.
-May be both.
-But he had compassion on the crowd the moment he saw them, because they were like sheep without a shepherd (Mark 6:34).
-He immediately taught them many things and healed their sick.
+Jesus wanted to be alone, probably because he was tired and grieving the death of John the Baptist his cousin, or maybe both.
+But he had compassion for the crowd the moment he saw them because they were like sheep without a shepherd (Mark 6:34).
+He immediately taught them many things and healed their sick friends.
 John says it was nearly the time for the Jewish Passover Celebration, in order to indicate Jesus’ earthly ministry was coming to its end, (John 6:4).
-Apparently Jesus wanted to set free as many people as possible, before his hour of death.
+Apparently, Jesus wanted to set free as many people as possible, before his hour of death.

 While there are many men and women in the Church, who serve God faithfully and sacrificially there are also people whose ministry is motivated by the wrong reasons.
 The Bible says these are the people who worship their belly (Philippians 3:19).
 You can do the right thing for the wrong reasons.

-Sign seen in a textile mill, “When your thread becomes tangled, call the foreman.”
+A sign is seen in a textile mill, “When your thread becomes tangled, call the foreman.”
 A young woman was new on the job.
 Her thread became tangled and she thought, “I’ll just straighten this out myself.”
 She tried, but the situation only worsened.
-Finally she called the foreman.
+Finally, she called the foreman.
 “I did the best I could,” she said.
-“No you didn’t.
-To do the best, you should have called me.”
+The foreman replied, “No you didn’t.
+To do your best, you should have called me.”

-In Christian Ministry we must totally depend on wisdom and the power of God because Ministry presents us with challenges we can’t handle on our own.
-He always has all the answers and knows the best course of action for every situation.
+In Christian Ministry, we must totally depend on the wisdom and the power of God because the Ministry presents us with challenges we can’t handle on our own.
+God always has all the answers and knows the best course of action for every situation.

-A well known fact is, most of the fortune 500 companies in the world today, actually started inside a garage or a basement.
-I learned, Google whose net worth is $36.9 billion at the time of this sermon, started in the Garage of a house.
+A well-known fact is, that most of the fortune 500 companies in the world today, actually started inside a garage or a basement.
+I learned, that Google whose net worth is $36.9 billion at the time of this sermon, was started in the garage of a house.

 Jesus instructed the disciples to find out how many loaves they have?
-They returned with 5 loaves and 2 fishes.
+They returned with 5 loaves and 2 fish.
 The demand surely exceeded the supply.
-But with that scanty meal Jesus fed 5000+ people.
+But with that scanty meal, we find Jesus feeding 5000+ people.
 This is indeed a very common pattern in the Bible.

 (C) In 2 Kings 4:2 Elisha asked the widow “What do you have?”
-The widow said, “Nothing but some olive oil” God blessed that and the rest his history!
+The widow said, “Nothing but some olive oil” God blessed that and the rest is history!

-Anointing comes upon what you already have.
+Anointing comes on to what you already have.
 Never feel sorry when your resources are insufficient or not the latest and the best.
 God is perfectly capable of anointing and expanding the little things you have if you just use them.

-In the year 1991, Linus Torvalds who was a student in the University of Helsinki wrote a new Operating System now known to the world as Linux.
-Instead of selling this project for a good price, Linus released it to the internet free of charge, which allowed others to build upon it.
+In the year 1991, Linus Torvalds who was a student at the University of Helsinki wrote a new Operating System now known to the world as Linux.
+Instead of selling this project to the highest bidder, Linus released it to the internet free of charge, which allowed others to build upon it.

 The 5 loaves and the 2 fishes belonged to a young boy, (John 6:8-9).
-He could have put that meal on auction and sell it to the highest bidder!
-But he shared his meal and a mass of people were blessed.
+He could have put that meal on auction and sold it to the highest bidder!
+But he shared his meal and masses of people were blessed.

-Likewise the Church will be able to influence the world in a much broader scale if we share our resources with each other.
+Likewise, the Church will be able to influence the world on a much broader scale if we share our resources with each other.

-(5) In ministry we need to be team players or we will fail
+(5) We need to be Team Players or we Fail

 (A) In Exodus 31:1-6 individuals who possessed various skills worked as a team to build the tabernacle.

-(B) Ecclesiastes 4:9-12 emphasizes the benefits of team work and the possible pitfalls of non team work.
+(B) Ecclesiastes 4:9-12 emphasizes the benefits of teamwork and the possible pitfalls of not teamwork.

-Ministry is not one man show.
-It’s a huge task that requires team work.
+Ministry is not a one-man show.
+It’s a huge task that requires teamwork.

-Ministry without team work will always fail.
+Ministry without teamwork will always fail.

 Maybe you are doing all of these in your ministry and still not seeing results.
 But I want to urge you to keep sowing those seeds.
 For the Word of God says, “Those who sow with tears will reap with songs of joy.”
 Psalm 126:5